MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ExchangeSearch.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-The Test-ExchangeSearch cmdlet creates a hidden message and an attachment visible only to Exchange Search.
-Unless a mailbox is specified in the Identity parameter, the hidden message is stored in the System Attendant mailbox.
-The command waits for the message to be indexed and then searches for the content.
-It reports success or failure depending on whether the message is found after the interval set in the IndexingTimeoutInSeconds parameter has elapsed.

-You can use the Verbose switch to get detailed information about each step performed by the cmdlet as part of the test.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Exchange Search" entry in the Mailbox Permissions topic.

-!!!
-Exchange Server 2013

-The Test-ExchangeSearch cmdlet creates a hidden message and an attachment in the specified mailbox that's visible only to Exchange Search.
-The command waits for the message to be indexed and then searches for the content.
-It reports success or failure depending on whether the message is found after the interval set in the IndexingTimeoutInSeconds parameter has elapsed.

-You can use the Verbose switch to get detailed information about each step performed by the cmdlet as part of the test.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Exchange Search" entry in the Recipients Permissions topic.

-!!!
-Exchange Server 2016

 The Test-ExchangeSearch cmdlet creates a hidden message and an attachment in the specified mailbox that's visible only to Exchange Search.
 The command waits for the message to be indexed and then searches for the content.
 It reports success or failure depending on whether the message is found after the interval set in the IndexingTimeoutInSeconds parameter has elapsed.

 You can use the Verbose switch to get detailed information about each step performed by the cmdlet as part of the test.